PHANGS-JWST: Data Processing Pipeline and First Full Public Data Release

 \subsection{Level One Processing}

 The Level One stage of the pipeline transforms uncalibrated images to count rate images via a number of steps (e.g., flagging bad pixels, subtracting reference pixels, and fitting slopes to ramps).
 The details for each step are given at \url{https://jwst-pipeline.readthedocs.io/en/latest/jwst/pipeline/calwebb_detector1.html}\footnote{For the specific documentation for this version, see \url{https://doi.org/10.5281/zenodo.8436689}}.
 We essentially keep this step at the observatory-recommended defaults, although we process individual exposures (tiles) from each dither group in observation sequence rather than simultaneously.
 Processing the observations sequentially allows us to use the output files from the previous observation to identify persistence, i.e., faint residual images caused by previous exposure to bright sources appearing in subsequent integrations.
 Then data affected by persistence can be flagged in the subsequent persistence step.
+In our observations, we have not noticed persistence occurring from previous observations, but this could be a potential issue for observations immediately following, for example, observations of solar system planets.
 We also attempt to mitigate saturation by setting {\tt suppress\_one\_group} to {\tt False} in the ramp fitting step so that a flux can be obtained for any pixels where the first group is not saturated.